8balloon/eigenstate/README.md

 **Methods may return "effects"**

 Functions returned from methods are called "effects", and are executed after the view component of your application has completely updated.
-Effects may not invoke methods.
 They are intended only for side-effects, like kicking off a non-React animation, or (in the worst case) imperative DOM mutations.
+Do not get them mixed up with impure methods, which are how you handle callbacks / asynchronous code.

 ## API